justincrosbie/passkeyme-docs/docs/hosted-auth/configuration.md

 ## **1. Enable Hosted Authentication**

-Before using hosted auth pages, you must enable them in the PasskeyMe Admin Console:
+Before using hosted auth pages, you must enable them in the Passkeyme Admin Console:

-1. **Navigate to Application Settings**: Go to [Application Edit](https://passkeyme.com/application/edit) in your PasskeyMe console
+1. **Navigate to Application Settings**: Go to [Application Edit](https://passkeyme.com/application/edit) in your Passkeyme console
 2. **Enable Hosted Authentication**: Find the **"Enable Hosted Authentication"** toggle and turn it **ON**

 ![Enable Hosted Authentication Toggle](/img/hosted_config/hosted_auth_config_general.png)